metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 So not only is their man coverage worrisome, but even worse...this pass rush can't manufacture any real pressure, even when it's blitzing.

+This Chargers offense can be sloppy at times.
+Receivers running into one another on the field on one snap, players colliding in the backfield on another snap...

 ***

 ## Patriots @ Packers